motiv-labs/janus/README.md

 ### Manual

-You can get the binary and play with it in your own enviroment (or even deploy it whereever you like it).
+You can get the binary and play with it in your own environment (or even deploy it where ever you like).
-Just go the [releases](https://github.com/hellofresh/janus/releases) and download the latest one for your platform.
+Just go to the [releases](https://github.com/hellofresh/janus/releases) page and download the latest one for your platform.

-Make sure you have the following dependencies installed in your enviroment:
+Make sure you have the following dependencies installed in your environment:

  - Mongodb - For storing the proxies configurations
  - Redis - For caching and storing of expiration oauth tokens